hhheal8/BSCS1_CCS102_C--_Computer_Programming_Finals/README.md

 Major Subject - CCS102 Computer Programming Finals May 2022

 ## Description
-A simple Create, Read, Update, Delete, and Search project with executable html file
+A simple Create, Read, Update, Delete, and Search project with executable html file (No Read, Update, Delete, and Search)

 Written in C++20